 Contingency and the Proof of God: A Faith-Based Understanding Across Islam, Christianity, and Hinduism

-From the dawn of human consciousness, people have asked one enduring question: Why does anything exist at all?
+From the dawn of human consciousness, one question has echoed across civilizations: Why does anything exist at all?

 Why is there a universe instead of nothing?
 Why do human beings, stars, time, and matter exist when they just as easily might not have?

-Across religious traditions, this question has never been ignored.
-One of the most powerful answers offered by faith is rooted in the idea of contingency—the understanding that everything in the world depends on something beyond itself, and that this chain of dependence ultimately leads to God.
+Across the world's major religious traditions, this question has inspired profound reflection.
+One of the most enduring answers is rooted in the concept of contingency—the understanding that everything in existence depends on something beyond itself, and that this chain of dependence ultimately points to God.

-This is not blind belief.
-It is faith illuminated by reason.
+This is not presented as blind belief, but as faith illuminated by reason.

 A thing is called contingent if it exists but does not have to exist.
-It depends on something else for its existence.
+Its existence depends on something else.

-Human beings are contingent—we depend on parents, air, food, and time.
+Human beings are contingent.
+We depend on parents, food, air, and countless biological processes.

-Nature is contingent—trees depend on soil and sunlight, planets depend on cosmic laws.
+Nature is contingent.
+Trees rely on soil, water, and sunlight, while planets depend on the laws of physics.

-Even the universe itself, according to modern science, had a beginning and is therefore dependent.
+Even the universe itself, according to modern cosmology, had a beginning and therefore appears to be dependent rather than self-existent.

-If everything we observe is contingent, the question naturally arises:
+If everything we observe is contingent, a natural question follows:

 What sustains existence itself?

-Faith traditions answer this by pointing to a reality that is not contingent, a reality that exists by its own nature—the Necessary Being.
+Many religious traditions answer by pointing to a reality that is not contingent—a Necessary Being, one that exists by its own nature and depends on nothing else.

 The Islamic Perspective: Allah, the Self-Subsisting

-In Islam, the principle of contingency is woven deeply into the doctrine of Tawhid (Divine Oneness).
+In Islam, the principle of contingency is deeply embedded in the doctrine of Tawhid, the absolute oneness of Allah.

 The Qur'an declares:

 Everything other than Allah is created (makhluq).
-Creation exists, but it does not exist by itself.
-It depends—moment by moment—on Allah’s will.
+Creation exists, but it does not exist independently.
+Every moment of its existence depends upon Allah's sustaining will.

-This verse affirms that Allah is not contingent.
-He does not come into being, nor can He cease to be.
-All contingent realities—time, matter, life, and death—stand in need of Him.
+This verse emphasizes that Allah is not contingent.
+He neither comes into existence nor can He cease to exist.
+Time, matter, life, and death all depend upon Him.

-From an Islamic viewpoint, the universe cannot explain itself.
-A dependent world requires an independent source.
-Allah is described as Al-Awwal (The First) and Al-Akhir (The Last), the necessary foundation upon which all existence rests.
+From the Islamic perspective, the universe cannot explain itself.
+A dependent creation requires an independent Creator.
+Allah is described as Al-Awwal (The First) and Al-Akhir (The Last)—the eternal foundation upon which all existence rests.

 The Christian Perspective: God as "I AM"

-Christian theology expresses contingency through a deeply relational yet philosophically profound understanding of God.
+Christian theology expresses contingency through a profound understanding of God as the sustaining source of all existence.

-Creation exists because God continuously wills it to exist.
+Creation continues to exist because God continually wills it to exist.

-When Moses asks God for His name, the reply is striking:
+When Moses asks God for His name, the response is one of the most significant declarations in Scripture:

-Christian philosophers such as Thomas Aquinas explained this by distinguishing between:
+Christian philosopher and theologian Thomas Aquinas later articulated this distinction by differentiating between:

-The universe changes, decays, and depends.
+The universe changes, ages, and depends on external causes.
 God does not.
-Without God, nothing could exist or continue for even a moment.
-Creation’s fragility points beyond itself to an eternal, sustaining Creator.
+Without God, Christian theology teaches, nothing could exist or continue for even a moment.

-Thus, in Christianity, contingency leads not only to belief in God, but to trust in God as the constant upholder of life.
+Thus, contingency leads not only to belief in God but also to trust in God as the constant sustainer of creation.

 The Hindu Perspective: Brahman, the Ultimate Reality

-Hindu philosophy approaches contingency with exceptional metaphysical depth.
+Hindu philosophy approaches contingency with remarkable metaphysical depth.

-The Upanishads teach that behind this changing world lies Brahman—the eternal, self-existent reality.
+The Upanishads teach that beyond this changing world lies Brahman, the eternal, self-existent reality:

 "That from which all beings are born, by which they live, and into which they return—that is Brahman."

 Brahman does not depend on the universe.
-Rather, the universe depends on Brahman.
-Forms arise and pass away, but Brahman remains unchanged.
+Rather, the universe depends upon Brahman.
+Individual forms arise and disappear, but Brahman remains eternal and unchanged.

-In Hindu thought, recognizing contingency is not merely philosophical—it is spiritual.
-When a seeker realizes that the self and the world are dependent realities, attention turns toward the unchanging foundation of all existence.
+Within Hindu thought, recognizing contingency is more than an intellectual exercise—it is a spiritual awakening.
+As one realizes the dependent nature of both the self and the world, attention shifts toward the unchanging foundation of all existence.

-This realization leads toward moksha, liberation through truth.
+This realization ultimately leads toward moksha, liberation through the knowledge of ultimate reality.

 A Shared Insight Across Faiths

-Despite theological differences, Islam, Christianity, and Hinduism converge on a fundamental insight:
+Despite significant theological differences, Islam, Christianity, and Hinduism converge on a profound philosophical insight:

 • The world is dependent.